What Is Glaucoma?

 Glaucoma Treatment Options

-If you have glaucoma and would like to discuss alternative and modern treatment options our doctors are readily available for discussion.
+If you have glaucoma and would like to discuss alternative and modern glaucoma treatment options our doctors are readily available for discussion.
 If you are concerned that serious damage is occurring from glaucoma do not hesitate to schedule an appointment with us in the greater Boston area.
 Our treatment options include:

 Non-Invasive Glaucoma Treatments

 Once you have been diagnosed with glaucoma you will need to make simple lifestyle changes in order to manage your disease.
 If you have been diagnosed at an early point the eye doctor will then make a suggested treatment protocol based on taking medication to control intraocular pressure.
 Once the treatment protocol for medications is administered patients can typically return to a normal life.
 Taking medication will be critical or the disease can progress.
 Glaucoma patients typically struggle with integrating all of the medicating times into one day.
 Successful patients often try to take the medicine or drops at times such as waking, sleep time, or meals and snacks.

 Glaucoma Laser Treatment

-At North Suburban Eye Associates, we have doctors that specialize in treating glaucoma as well as uveitis, an eye condition related to inflammation in the eye.
+At North Suburban Eye Associates, we have doctors that specialize in glaucoma treatment as well as uveitis, an eye condition related to inflammation in the eye.
 Our doctors are skilled with many of the glaucoma lasers needed for the treatment of narrow and open-angle glaucoma.

 Glaucoma surgery is also an option.
 We have experience performing glaucoma surgeries, including shunts and filters, for the treatment of moderate to severe glaucoma in both the Stoneham and Beverly surgery centers.